faenrandir/a_careful_examination/documents/science/flood_as_earths_baptism_origin_in_lds_thought.md

+---
-## The Flood as the Earth's Baptism: origin in LDS thought
+title: "The Flood as the Earth's Baptism: origin in LDS thought"
+permalink: /flood-as-baptism-origin-in-LDS-thought/
+doctype: resource
+layout: page
+---

 ### Abstract